A. Piatt Andrew: Founder of American Field Service

 Andrew headed the organization, soon shortened to American Field Service, throughout the war, though his role changed significantly when its ambulance sections were taken over by the United States Army in late summer 1917.
 Andrew established a domestic organization based in Boston to recruit young American drivers and to raise funds from wealthy donors.
 The stateside office was headed by Henry Davis Sleeper and assisted by John Hays Hammond Jr and former ambulance driver, Leslie Buswell.
 The French office was located at number 21 rue Raynouard, Paris.

 At the time of militarization, the American Field Service had formed thirty-four ambulance sections manned by 1,200 American volunteers.
 (A total of 2,100 volunteers had volunteered over the course of two years.)
 In addition the AFS had created fourteen camion sections with 800 additional American volunteers trucking supplies and soldiers up the Voie Sacree from Bar-le-Duc to Verdun and other routes to the Front.

 The AFS motto was "Tous et tout pour France," everyone and everything for France.
 At an AFS reunion a few years after the war, Andrew said, "The opportunity of living in France, as we Americans lived during the first years of the war...meant glimpses of human nature shorn of self, exalted by love of country, singing and jesting in the midst of hardships, smiling at pain, unmindful even of death."

+Piatt would also help French Captain Aimé Doumenc and American Major Richard Mallet create the Reserve Mallet in 1917.
+The Reserve Mallet would be similar to the AFS, but instead of ambulances, it would drive supply and ammunition trucks that were desperately needed at the front.